Food Service Establishments & Compliance

 Grease interceptors separate and hold FOG (fats, oils, and grease) while allowing wastewater to flow through.
 All interceptors must be regularly maintained and inspected to ensure optimal performance.
 FSEs (Food Service Establishments) are responsible for this maintenance and for preventing FOG discharge into the sewer system.
 Grease interceptors come in all different sizes and shapes, but there are three types of grease interceptors

-• Grease Removal Devices- Found under kitchen sinks usually
+• Grease Removal Devices- Found usually under kitchen sinks

 How often should I clean my grease interceptor?

-Cleaning a grease interceptor depends on the type of interceptor an FSE has and what kind of food operations they have.
+Cleaning a grease interceptor depends on the type of interceptor an FSE has and the kind of food operations they have.
 This can vary from one FSE to the next.
 DC Water works with FSE customers to make sure that an FSE cleaning schedule is sufficient.
 Here are some general guidelines from the Code:

 • Gravity Grease interceptors: Shall be cleaned and inspected every 90 days or less if the grease interceptor becomes more than 25% full of Grease and Solids.